-Putting together a shortlist of the best boutiques Paris has to offer is no simple task.
+Making a shortlist of the best boutiques in Paris is no simple task.
 As a trendsetting powerhouse for fashion and design, the French capital houses too many notable boutiques and concept stores to comfortably count in one succinct list.

-That's why I've chosen to instead offer a more condensed list of only the most coveted, sought-after multibrand Paris boutiques-- concept stores that have managed to prevail through the fickle winds of fashion trends to become destinations and names in their own right.
+That's why we've chosen to put together a more condensed list of only the most coveted and well-established boutiques-- concept stores and multibrand boutiques that have managed to prevail through the fickle winds of fashion to become destinations and names in their own right.

 Just a note before you get to the good stuff: while these shops aren't especially compatible with tighter budgets, visiting during the annual sales in Paris can allow you to treat yourself to a special piece you wouldn't otherwise be able to afford.

 Situated in the heart of the trendy Rue Montorgueil neighborhood in the center of the city, Kiliwatch is a local temple for the discerning vintage fashion fan.
 This is far from being a bargain bin, but you can often find gorgeous designer pieces here for relatively reasonable prices-- especially during the "soldes" in the summer and winter.
+Look for styles from as early as the 1920s and the 1930s to more recent creations.
 Kiliwatch also offers some new clothing, and has an onsite fashion bookshop.

 Address: 64 rue Tiquetonne, 2nd arrondissement